-➤ The colored square with limits of ±1,073,741,823 counts represents the limits of Absolute coordinates.
-All defined positions must be within these limits when programming an absolute move, but, in the case of circular interpolated moves, the move can travel beyond these limits while it is running.
+➤ The colored square with limits of ±1,073,741,823 counts represents the limits of Absolute coordinates. when programming an absloute move, the Starting Position can be outside of this range, but all positions defined by the command must be within these limits.
+In the case of circular interpolated moves, the move can travel beyond these limits while it is running.